The NEMESIS Catalogue of Young Stellar Objects for the Orion Star Formation Complex. I. General description of data curation: Multiplicity labels and possible duplicates

 \section{Multiplicity labels and possible duplicates}

-We curated labels addressing the multiplicity of sources in our catalogue in four stages: through the historical compilation (1,539 sources labelled in Sec.~\ref{sec:bin:lit}), the use of all-sky binary catalogues from the literature (1,603 sources, Sec~\ref{sec:bin:largish}), the use of Gaia DR3 data (6,776 sources, Sec.~\ref{sec:bin:GDR3}) and derived using big data approaches ( 6,912 sources, Sec.~\ref{sec:bin:bigdata}).
+We curated labels addressing the multiplicity of sources in our catalogue in four stages: through the historical compilation (1,539 sources labelled in Sect.~\ref{sec:bin:lit}), the use of all-sky binary catalogues from the literature (1,603 sources, Sec~\ref{sec:bin:largish}), the use of Gaia DR3 data (6,776 sources, Sect.~\ref{sec:bin:GDR3}) and derived using big data approaches ( 6,912 sources, Sect.~\ref{sec:bin:bigdata}).
 As a result, 18,930 \verb|bin_type| labels were assigned to 12,155 sources, which can assume the following values: